-Prime Minister Orban has an established relationship with Ján Figel', the EU Special Envoy for FoRB.
+Prime Minister Orban has an established relationship with Jan Figel, the EU Special Envoy for FoRB.
 Orban has reinforced Hungary's belief that it is best to provide assistance in "affected regions" to address Christian persecution, rather than "bringing the trouble into Europe."
-Further, Orban has stated that the Deputy State Secretariat for the Aid of Persecuted Christians works "in cooperation with churches, nongovernmental organizations, the UN, The Hague, and the European Parliament."
+Further, Orban has stated that the Deputy State Secretariat for the Aid of Persecuted Christians works "in cooperation with churches, nongovernmental organizations, the UN, The Hague, and the European Parliament."111 as opposed to "the channels established earlier, which seek to assist the persecuted as best they can within the framework of international aid."